 Kent Fire Department to Perform Annual Prairie Burn

-The protected prairie surrounding Kent State University’s Student Recreation and Wellness Center will be burned on Friday, April 26, at approximately 9 a.m. to allow for new growth during the summer season.
-This is a rescheduled date.
-The previously planned prairie burn for April 26 was canceled due to rain.
+The protected prairie surrounding Kent State University’s Warren Student Recreation and Wellness Center will be burned on Wednesday, April 28, starting around 9 a.m. to allow for new growth during the summer season.

 The burning of the prairie helps control the spread of invasive plants, puts nutrients back into the soil and encourages diversity of plants.